SnailCharger/davan690.github.io/_posts/2019-05-18-a-quick-jekyll-note.md

 ---
-title: Code like a jekyll programmer
+title: macOS code for the jekyll programmer
 layout: post
 tags: ["phd", "tools", "reproducibility"]
 ---

-I am just learning how to run Jekyll on my local computer for testing and have been unsucessful over the past few weeks on my windows PC (uni computer).
-I have now installed and sucessfully build my github/jekyll site on my MAC and now have to do it again.
+I am just learning how to run Jekyll on my local computer for testing and have been unsuccessful over the past few weeks on my windows PC (uni computer).
+I have now installed and successfully build my github/jekyll site on my MAC and now have to do it again.

 Here are my short reminder steps: